 Photo courtesy of Basque de La Paz Rain and Cloud Forest Lodge

-Though it doesn't boast the most stylish interiors of the list, rooms at Bosque de Paz are clean, comfortable, and incorporate harmony with nature.
+Though it doesn't boast the most stylish interiors on the list, rooms at Bosque de Paz are clean, comfortable, and incorporate harmony with nature.
 Look for some of the 331 recorded bird species while walking on the private trails and then return to relax on the large terrace offering stunning sunset views.
-There’s also free WiFi, a library, a meditation room, and an orchid garden.
+There's also free WiFi, a library, a meditation room, and an orchid garden.

 Lapa Rios, Osa Peninsula